On This page

 • There is a dispute over the severity of your injury; or

-• There is a procedural issue with your application, perhaps lack of evidence or late filing.
+• There is a procedural issue with your application, perhaps a lack of evidence or late filing.

 You should have received an official letter stating exactly why your claim was denied.
 Upon receiving this letter, you should get it in the hands of an experienced workers’ compensation lawyer.
-Your lawyer can help you start the appeals process.
+At Joye Law Firm, our attorneys are here to guide you through the workers’ comp appeals process and fight for the full benefits you deserve for your work-related injury.
+Schedule a free consultation with one of our experienced workers’ compensation lawyers.
+Even if you choose not to hire us, you’ll leave with a clearer understanding of your legal options.

 How does the appeals process work?